ericniebler/stl2/ext/proxy/Dxxxx.md

 Motivation and Scope
 =====

-The proxy iterator problem has been known since at least 1999 when Herb Sutter wrote his article ["When is a container not a container?"][22][@sutter-99] about the problems with `vector<bool>`.
+The proxy iterator problem has been known since at least 1999 when Herb Sutter wrote his article ["When is a container not a container?"][4][@sutter-99] about the problems with `vector<bool>`.
 Because `vector<bool>` stores the `bool`s as bits in packed integers rather than as actual `bool`s, its iterators cannot return a real `bool&` when they are dereferenced; rather, they must return proxy objects that merely behave like `bool&`.
 That would be fine except that:

 1. According to the iterator requirements tables, every iterator category stronger than InputIterator is required to return a real reference from its dereference operator (`vector` is required to have random-access iterators), and
 2. Algorithms that move and swap elements often do not work with proxy references.

 Looking forward to a constrained version of the STL, there is one additional problem: the algorithm constraints must accommodate iterators with proxy reference types.
 This is particularly vexing for the higher-order algorithms that accept functions that are callable with objects of the iterator's value type.

-TODO: Why is this an important problem to solve?
+Why is this an interesting problem to solve?
+Any data structure whose elements are "virtual" -- that don't physically live in memory -- requires proxies to make the data structure readable and (optionally) writable.
+In addition to `vector<bool>` and `bitset` (which currently lacks iterators for no other technical reason), other examples include:

+* A `zip` view of *N* sequences (described below)
+* A view of elements in a database
+* A view of elements in a different address space (e.g., in a different process or across the network)
+* A view that does pre- and/or post-processing whenever an element is read or written.
+* A view of sub-objects (virtual or actual) that can only be accessed via getters and setters.

+These are all potentially interesting views that, as of today, can only be represented as Input sequences.
+That severely limits the number of algorithms that can operate on them.
+The design suggested by this paper would make all of these valid sequences even for RandomAccess.

 Note that not all iterators that return rvalues are proxy iterators.
 If the rvalue does not stand in for another object, it is not a proxy.
 For instance, an iterator that adapts another by multiplying each element by 2 is not a proxy iterator.
-The Palo Alto report lifts the onerous requirement that Forward iterators have true reference types, so they solve the "rvalue iterator" problem.
+The [Palo Alto report][6][@palo-alto] lifts the onerous requirement that Forward iterators have true reference types, so they solve the "rvalue iterator" problem.
 However, as we show below, that is not enough to solve the "proxy iterator" problem.

 ## Proxy Iterator problems